 If you already have an Employment Offer from a U.S. employer, InterExchange can serve as your J-1 Visa sponsor through our Self-Placement program, as well as provide assistance, support, and resources throughout your program.
 Please follow the steps below if you and your employer want to participate in this program.
 Be sure to review the prohibited jobs list to ensure that your job meets InterExchange criteria.

-Complete an Employment Offer and Agreement From Your Employer in the USA
+Complete Employment Offer From Your Employer in the USA

-Your must first download our Employment Offer and Agreement Form.
-This form must be signed by both you and your employer and it must also include:
+The Employment Offer form must be filled out by your employer and it must include:

 - The company's contact address and telephone number